logo

 Do I need to take a multivitamin while breastfeeding?

-Some breastfeeding mothers, especially those following vegetarian or vegan diets, may benefit from taking a multivitamin.
-However, it is crucial to consult with a doctor before starting any supplement regimen.
+Some breastfeeding mothers, especially those following vegetarian or vegan diets, may benefit from multivitamins.
+However, consulting with a doctor before starting any supplement regimen is crucial.

 Can I lose weight while breastfeeding?